xarray-contrib/xarray.dev/src/posts/cupy-tutorial/index.md

 ## New Documentation and Tutorials

-We have now created detailed documentation with examples to help you get started with CuPy-Xarray.
-Check it out at https://cupy-xarray.readthedocs.io/en/latest/.
+We have recently created detailed documentation with examples to help users get started with CuPy-Xarray.
+Check it out at [this link](https://cupy-xarray.readthedocs.io/en/latest/.

-The new documentation offer the following sections:
+The new documentation offer the following topics:

 1. **[Basics of CuPy](https://cupy-xarray.readthedocs.io/source/cupy-basics.html)** : This section provides an introductions to CuPy and basics of GPU computing and data transfer between host and device.
 2. **[Introduction to CuPy-Xarray](https://cupy-xarray.readthedocs.io/source/introduction.html)** : This section introduces the CuPy-Xarray library and how it handles Xarray DataArrays on GPUs.
 3. **[Basic Computations with CuPy-Xarray](https://cupy-xarray.readthedocs.io/source/basic-computations.html)** : This section introduces, how to use CuPy-Xarray to perform basic computations on Xarray DataArrays.
 Next, it introduces the concepts of broadcasting and alignment.
 4. **[High-level Computation with CuPy-Xarray](https://cupy-xarray.readthedocs.io/source/basic-computations.html#)** : This section introduces, Applying high-level functions like groupby, resample, rolling, and apply_ufunc to xarray DataArray.
 5. **[Custom Kernels with `apply_ufunc`](https://cupy-xarray.readthedocs.io/source/apply-ufunc.html)** : Here we will talk about how to write custom kernels for `apply_ufunc` and how to use `apply_ufunc` with `groupby` and `resample`.
-6. **[A real world example](https://cupy-xarray.readthedocs.io/source/real-example-1.html)** : This section introduces, how to use CuPy-Xarray to accelerate a real world example workflow.
-We will use the NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6) to demonstrate how to use CuPy-Xarray to speed-up computation on climate data variables.
+6. **[A real world example](https://cupy-xarray.readthedocs.io/source/real-example-1.html)** : This section introduces, how to use CuPy-Xarray to accelerate a real world earth system model analysis workflow.
+In this demo, we used the NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6) to demonstrate how to use CuPy-Xarray to speed-up computations on climate data variables.

 If you have any questions, encounter issues, or want to contribute, the [community forum](https://discourse.pangeo.io) is a great place to start.

 ## Summary

-CuPy-Xarray brings together the power of GPU acceleration with the versatility of Xarray.
+CuPy-Xarray is a Python library that leverages CuPy, a GPU array library, and Xarray, a library for multi-dimensional labeled array computations, to enable fast and efficient data processing on GPUs.
+By combining the capabilities of CuPy and Xarray, CuPy-Xarray provides a convenient interface for performing accelerated computations and analysis on large multidimensional datasets.
 With the new documentation and tutorials, users can quickly adapt to this integration and optimize their data science workflows.🚀

 ## Acknowledgments